ONS-Innovation/keh-address-book-lambda/README.md

 This repository uses the following linting and formatting tools:

-- MegaLinter (Python version): runs a broad set of linters, this includes:
+Python:
 - Black: code formatter (used for formatting and format checks)
 - Ruff: Python linter (also used for autofixes and import sorting)
 - Mypy: static type checker (configured via `mypy.ini`)

+Other Languages:
+- MegaLinter: runs a broad set of linters.

 Configuration notes:
 - Mypy reads settings from `mypy.ini`.